openxpki/openxpki/doc/reference/configuration/realm.rst

 1. You can pass either a list or a single scalar to each item.
 2. For each item, template expansion based on the signing ca certificate is available.
 See TODO:link for details.

+The ``CAALIAS`` hash also offers the components of the alias in GENERATION and GROUP.

 Publishing
 ----------